 No Sherpa or porter support is available on these trips.
 Success is therefore dependent on expedition members having a good level of fitness and the ability to carry reasonable loads each day on the mountain.

-Bookable dates are for either a traditional team of 9 clients and 3 guides (the lower priced departures) or for teams of 6 clients and 3 guides (the higher priced departures) giving greater flexibility and support.
+Bookable dates are all for teams of 6 clients and 3 guides giving greater flexibility and support.